stuartellis/sve-personal-website/content/articles/python-modern-practices.md

 ### Avoid Using the Python Installation for Your Operating System

 If your operating system includes a Python installation, avoid using it for your projects.
 This Python installation will be for system tools.
 It is likely to use an older version of Python, and may not include all of the standard features.
-An operating system copy of Python should be [marked](https://packaging.python.org/en/latest/specifications/externally-managed-environments/#externally-managed-environments) to prevent you from installing packages into it, but not all operating systems set this marker.
+Operating system copies of Python should be [marked](https://packaging.python.org/en/latest/specifications/externally-managed-environments/#externally-managed-environments) to prevent you from installing packages into it, but not all operating systems set this marker.

 ## Use a Helper to Run Python Scripts and Tools